lpn-plant/lpntpm-docs/docs/TPM_with_LPC_protocol.md

 );
 ```
-During instabtation of "AL4S3B_FPGA_ONION_LPCCTRL" module in which is embbeded
+During instantation of "AL4S3B_FPGA_ONION_LPCCTRL" module in which is embbeded
 "LPC Peripheral" - these ports also had been added:
 ```verilog
 AL4S3B_FPGA_ONION_LPCCTRL